Iranian Woman

 Monday, May 14, 2007

 Abbas Marufi the renowned Iranian author has written the most absurd comments about homosexuals.
-Sadly he seems to belong to the group of people who find homosexuals a threat to the family pyramid.
-Probably the penguins, the recent favorite topic in the Iranian media and amongst homophobic people, will lead us to our next cultural revolution.
+Sadly he seems to belong to the group of people who find homosexuals a threat to the family pyramid!

 Sunday, May 13, 2007